DanielLaV/study_buddy/user-stories-acceptance-crit.md

 ### Sign Up

 * As an unregistered and unauthorized user, I want to be able to sign up for the website via a sign-up form.
-  * When I'm on the `/signup` page:
+  * When I'm on the `/` page, I can click a `Sign Up` button and a modal will appear.
+The signup modal will contain a form:
     * I would like to be able to enter my email, username, and preferred password on a clearly laid out form.
     * I would like the website to log me in upon successful completion of the sign-up form.
       * So that I can seamlessly access the site's functionality
   * When I enter invalid data on the sign-up form:
     * I would like the website to inform me of the validations I failed to pass and repopulate the form with my valid entries (except my password).
         * So that I can try again without needing to refill forms I entered valid data into.

 #### Acceptance Criteria

-- [ ] A link appears in the navigation to register as a new user (only when not logged in)
+- [ ] A link appears in the navigation bar to register as a new user (only when not logged in)
-- [ ] A link appears on the login page to register as a new user (only when not logged in)
+- [ ] A link appears in the navigation bar to register as a new user (only when not logged in)
 - [ ] When an unregistered user clicks on the registration link/button, they are prompted to enter a desired username, email address, and password, and to confirm their password.
 - [ ] If the registration information is invalid, the unregistered user is alerted of the errors in their input(s).
 - [ ] If the registration information is valid, a new user is created and the user is logged in.